On Decals and Pinstripes

 3. Get a replica from the Typewriter Restoration Site

-I have produced several dozens of different decals in the last couple of years.
+I have produced dozens of different decals in the last couple of years.
 A complete list is on the right side of this page.

 Varnish Applied Decals and Silk Screening